fsprojects/FSharp.TypeProviders.SDK/README.md

 2. Documentation and samples on type provider creation

 This package is actively seeking contributions.
-We are aiming for documentation (the plan is a GitHub page setup similar to [FSharp.Data](http://fsharp.github.io/FSharp.Data)) with examples of all the most common features of Type Providers that people will want to use (basic erased type generation, parameterized providers, full generated types, seperating design and runtime how's and why's, etc).
-It will also become the main place for improvements and additions to the ProvidedTypes code.

 ## Build status